 BUT if you love his video than that’s great!
 If you’re black and found absolutely zero issues with his video then fantastic.
 I’m just talking about my own feelings here.
 Don’t mind me then and go about your day.
 Remember, I’m just a cynic passing through as lost as Alice in Wonderland.

 Yet ultimately, this incident along with a few more “ethnically” based incidents involving black culture, has made me really wonder about being a black fan in K-pop and how black culture is viewed and used in the industry.
-I will explore those topics in the remaining chapters of my journal so, stay tuned!

 For now, have this video.
 It’s a ballad, so for all my ballad haters out there, I’m sorry, BUT I thought this was a bit of a nice contrast as opposed to Mr. Chicken Noodle Soup up there simply because this video made me feel better about my identity personally.